EzraBoersma/Project-MirrorZ/README.md

 | PowerPoint  |
 | Design Schematics |

-#### At the moment, these manuals are not added into the final documentation, but are available on the github repositry for each module.
+#### At the moment, these manuals are not added into the final documentation, but are available on the github repository for each module.

 | Module      |  Instructions   |
 | ------------- | ------------- |